AlexMercedCoder/GuideToBecomingACoder/readme.md

 ## Bash (Terminal)

-Bash is the default shell environment in unix based systems (Technically, Zsh is default on mac, but the commands are pretty much the same).
-Windows is not unix based which is the heavily used in most development shops unless they are .NET which is a windows stronghold.
+Bash is the default shell environment in unix based systems (Technically, Zsh is the default on mac, but the commands are pretty much the same).
+Windows is not a unix based system which is why they aren't as heavily used in development shops unless they are .NET which is a windows stronghold.
 To be able to have a Bash terminal or Unix environment on your windows machine below are some options.

 **Solutions for Windows Users**